-Strake A well-defined angle (longitudinal step) usually added to deep- ${\sf V}$ hulls for a softer ride at high speeds.
-Technical Director The person who checks all competing watercraft for rules compliance and eligibility.
-Trim Tab An extension of the hull's planing surface.
-Trim tabs are attached to the transom of the hull and may be angled up or down to alter the running angle of the craft.
+Strake A well-defined angle (longitudinal step) usually added to deepcompliance and eligibility.

+V hulls for a softer ride at high speeds.

+Technical Director The person who checks all competing watercraft for rules attached to the transom of the hull and may be angled up or down to alter the running angle of the craft.